edluyuan/sage/README.md

   author={Lu, Haofei and Han, Dongqi and Shen, Yifei and Li, Dongsheng}, journal={The Thirteenth International Conference on Learning Representations}, year={2025}
 }

+@article{dong2024cleandiffuser,
+  title={Cleandiffuser: An easy-to-use modularized library for diffusion models in decision making}, author={Dong, Zibin and Yuan, Yifu and Hao, Jianye and Ni, Fei and Ma, Yi and Li, Pengyi and Zheng, Yan}, journal={arXiv preprint arXiv:2406.09509}, year={2024}
+}
 ```